ochubar/SRW/env/work/srw_python/ReadMe.txt

 Basic content and installation of the SRWLIB package:
 ----------------------------------------------------

 - srwlpy.pyd, srwlpy.so are SRW Python bindings (shared libraries) compiled for Windows and Linux respectively.
 Note that there is no guarantee that these files, located in ../srw_python/, are compatible with the versions of operating system and Python that you are using.
+NOTE: if these files are not compatible with the versions of system libraries or Python that you are using, you can always re-compile these, following the guidelines given in the README.txt file located in the main directory of the SRW repository.
-The compiled shared library files for Python 3.x and 2.7 for 64- and 32-bit Windows and Linux are available in ../srw_python/lib/.
+Several pre-compiled shared library files for Python 3.x and 2.7 for 64- and 32-bit Windows and Linux are available in ../srw_python/lib/.
 The file names of the compiled shared libraries are self-explanatory: e.g. srwlpy3_6_x64.pyd is a version for Python 3.6 for Windows 64 bit; srwlpy2_7_x86_64.so is for Python 2.7 for Linux 64 bit.
 Copy the compiled shared library file corresponding to your operating system and Python versions from ../srw_python/lib/ to ../srw_python/ and change its name to srwlpy.pyd (on Windows) or srwlpy.so (on Linux) e.g.: on Windows: copy ..\srw_python\lib\srwlpy3_6_x64.pyd ..\srw_python\srwlpy.pyd on Linux: